Kylla Sjoman

-Kylla Liisa Sjoman (born 18 August 1987) is a former Canadian footballer from Burnaby, British Columbia.
+Kylla Liisa Sjoman (born 18 August 1987) is a former Canadian soccer player from Burnaby, British Columbia.
 She played for SK Slavia Prague and Celtic L.F.C. of the Scottish Women's Premier League.
 She has also represented the Canada women's national soccer team at senior international level, making her debut against England in April 2013.

 Early life

 Sjoman was born in New Westminster to Pentti and Julie Sjoman.
 Her father is a Finn from Kajaani, and she also has Finnish citizenship.

 Club career

 A versatile left-sided player with joint Canadian–Finnish citizenship, in 2010 Sjoman signed a deal to play for Doncaster Rovers Belles while living at the Ramada Jarvis hotel in Doncaster with Áine O'Gorman and Maria Karlsson.

 After a spell in Germany, Sjoman signed for Celtic in August 2013.
 She returned to Herforder SV in February 2014.

 In January 2016, Sjoman left Celtic for Sunderland and was happy to be back in the FA WSL: "The set up here at Sunderland is the most professional environment I have experienced since coming overseas and the players and staff have made it an easy transition for me."